6d7a/asnr/README.md

 # ASNR
 _Disclaimer: This is a pet project and heavy WIP.
-I advise against using this until a stable cargo crate has been released._
+I advise looking into [`rasn`](https://github.com/XAMPPRocky/rasn) for something more mature._

 ASNR - an ASN1 compiler for Rust that makes your skin tingle.